PlatinumMaster/SwissArmyKnife/README.md

 **Keep in mind, documentation is a work in progress.**

 # Known Issues:
-- "Some editors are not fully functional/look scuffed!" - I am aware of this.
-At the moment, I am rewriting the entire program to provide a better user experience.
+- Some editors are not fully implemented, or have suboptimal interfaces.
+- Program performance can be improved.
+- Lack of descriptive messages for ROM loading.

 Any other issues?
 Open an issue on this page, and I will look into it.